 How Is It Measured?

-This measure is updated annually during the 1st quarter of the calendar year, as data is available.
+This measure is updated annually during the first quarter of the year, as data is available.

 How Is Polk Performing?